Mistribe/SubTracker/mobile/test/README.md

 # Testing Approach

-This document outlines the testing approach for the Recurrent Payment Tracker application.
+This document outlines the testing approach for the Subscription Tracker application.

 ## Unit Tests

 ### Models

-The `Payment` model is tested in `test/models/payment_test.dart`.
+The `Subscription` model is tested in `test/models/subscription_test.dart`.
 These tests verify:
-- Total amount spent calculation for monthly payments
+- Total amount spent calculation for monthly subscriptions
-- Total amount spent calculation for annual payments
+- Total amount spent calculation for annual subscriptions
-- Total amount spent calculation for new payments
+- Total amount spent calculation for new subscriptions
 - Formatted total amount spent

 ### Providers

-The `PaymentProvider` is tested in `test/providers/payment_provider_test.dart`.
+The `SubscriptionProvider` is tested in `test/providers/subscription_provider_test.dart`.
 These tests verify:
-- Active payments count
+- Active subscriptions count
 - Total amount spent calculation

 ## Mock Repository

-For testing the `PaymentProvider`, we use a mock repository that implements the `PaymentRepository` interface.
+For testing the `SubscriptionProvider`, we use a mock repository that implements the `SubscriptionRepository` interface.
 This allows us to test the provider without relying on actual persistence.

 Key points about the mock repository:
-- It maintains an in-memory list of payments
+- It maintains an in-memory list of subscriptions
-- It returns a copy of the payments list to avoid unintended modifications
+- It returns a copy of the subscriptions list to avoid unintended modifications
-- It implements all methods of the `PaymentRepository` interface
+- It implements all methods of the `SubscriptionRepository` interface

 ## Hive Initialization